 If you cannot pay your auto loan current, it’s better to “voluntarily surrender” the vehicle than have it taken.
 Not only will you avoid repossession fees, but the lender might negotiate to avoid the repo entirely.

-So, should you hide your vehicle from the repo man?
-Probably not, but it can be an effective short-term loophole for buying some time until payday.
+Therefore, should you conceal your automobile from the repo man?
+Most likely not, but it may serve as a useful temporary strategy for extending your time until payday.